Teaching Reading to Students with Autism

 While decoding comes easy to some of the spectrum, teaching reading comprehension to students with autism can be more challenging.
 The rigid thinking that often accompanies autism can make it difficult for students to understand words with multiple meanings or to use context to make sense of a passage.

-How to Teach an Autistic Child to Read
+How to Teach a Child with Autism to Read

-Teaching reading to autistic students can be aided by the following strategies:
+Teaching reading to students with autism can be aided by the following strategies:

 - Capitalizing on their visual-spatial learning style by using multimedia teaching tools